core-infra-svcs/dashboard-api-go/client/docs/InlineResponse20022Entries.md

 HasLastUpdatedAt returns a boolean if a field has been set.

+### SetLastUpdatedAtNil

+`func (o *InlineResponse20022Entries) SetLastUpdatedAtNil(b bool)`

+ SetLastUpdatedAtNil sets the value for LastUpdatedAt to be an explicit nil

+### UnsetLastUpdatedAt
+`func (o *InlineResponse20022Entries) UnsetLastUpdatedAt()`

+UnsetLastUpdatedAt ensures that no value is present for LastUpdatedAt, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)